Pep190272/DiversIA-Web/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 System reliability: Critical requirement - zero tolerance for 500 errors on main routes.
-Data protection: Never delete or modify real user data - only work with test/fictional data.
-Always preserve authentic user content and restore from backups when needed.
+Data protection: CRITICAL - Never delete or modify real user data.
+Only work with test/fictional data when explicitly requested.
+Always preserve authentic user content and restore from backups immediately when data loss occurs.
+User has real business data in: contacts, companies, employees, tasks - these must be preserved at all costs.

 ## System Reliability
 - **PostgreSQL Database**: Production database with 100% uptime and data integrity